hermonochy/QuizMaster/README.md

 ##### Classic V2

 Similar to classic, the time limit of classic V2 is the absolute time, rather than induvidual time limits.
-This game mode is generally the easiest.
+This game mode is generally the easiest of all.

 ##### Speed Run

 The speed run game mode challenges you to answer all questions correctly in the shortest time possible.
 If you answer a question incorrectly, you must redo the question.
 If three questions are answered incorrectly, you must redo the entire quiz.
 The game keeps a stopwatch running throughout, and your final time is displayed at the end.
+Currently it is the most difficult game mode.

 ### Preferences